TrixSec/trix-file-share-bot/README.md

 ##

-**If you need any more modes in repo or If you find out any bugs, mention in @zpgod (telegram) also join t.me/Trixsec **Make sure to see [contributing.md](https://github.com/CodeXBotz/File-Sharing-Bot/blob/main/CONTRIBUTING.md) for instructions on contributing to the project!**
+**If you need any more modes in repo or If you find out any bugs, mention in @zpgod (telegram) also join t.me/Trixsec

 ### Features